Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

-by convention, the infimum of the empty set equals $+\infty$. \citemoradd{BuKa96}{conditions A1--A3} consider rather mild conditions on the model $\mathcal{D}$ and on the strategy at hand (in particular, its consistency in the sense of Definition~\ref{eq:consistency} stated later in this paper, but not only).
-Under these conditions, for any suboptimal arm $a$,
+by convention, the infimum of the empty set equals $+\infty$.
+When the considered strategy is uniformly fast convergent in the sense of Definition~\ref{eq:consistency} (stated later in this paper), then, for any suboptimal arm $a$,

 Note that by the convention on the infimum of the empty set, this lower bound is void as soon as there exists no $\nu'_a \in \mathcal{D}$ such that $E(\nu'_a) > \mu^\star$.

 \paragraph{Previous partial simplifications of the proof of~\eqref{eq:obj}.} We re-derive the above bound in a few lines in Section~\ref{sec:rederiv-distrfree}.